iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Spectal Heatmap

-   Before we review the ML results, we make an intermediate step and introduce the spectral heatmap.
+   Before we review the ML results, we make an intermediate stop and introduce the spectral heatmap.
 In this plot, the horizontal x-axis represents time, and the vertical slices (y-axis) represents the frequency spectrum of a single measurement.
 The amplitude of the spectrum is now represented by a